Key changes to the previous data protection framework include:

 - Processed lawfully, fairly and in a transparent manner (the "lawfulness, fairness and transparency principle")

 - Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes (the "purpose limitation principle")

 - Adequate, relevant and limited to what is necessary in relation to the purpose(s) (the "data minimization principle")

 - Accurate and where necessary kept up to date (the "accuracy principle")

 - Kept in a form which permits identification of data subjects for no longer than is necessary for the purpose(s) for which the data are processed (the "storage limitation principle")

 - Processed in a manner that ensures appropriate security of the personal data, using appropriate technical and organizational measures (the "integrity and confidentiality principle")

 The controller is responsible for and must be able to demonstrate compliance with the above principles (the "accountability principle").

-1. Controllers will need to assess and ensure compliance of data collection and use across their organisations with each of the above principles as any failure to do so attracts the maximum category of fines of up to 20 million Euros / 4% of worldwide annual turnovers.
-Data mapping, gap analysis and remediation action plans will need to be undertaken and implemented.
+1. Controllers need to assess and ensure compliance of data collection and use across their organizations with each of the above principles on a regular basis as any failure to do so attracts the maximum category of fines of up to 20 million Euros / 4% of worldwide annual turnovers.
+Data mapping, gap analysis and remediation action plans need to be undertaken and implemented.

-2. The enhanced focus on accountability will require a great deal more papering of process flows, privacy controls and decisions made to allow controllers to be able to demonstrate compliance.
+2. The enhanced focus on accountability requires a great deal more documenting of process flows, privacy controls and decisions made to allow controllers to be able to demonstrate compliance.
 See Accountability and Governance

 <Go back to Key changes>